dr-willis/hello-world/README.md

 test repository

-Hello Im danny Ray and i just started taking CS50
+Hello Im Danny Ray and i just started taking CS50

-I made these changes because i was doing the tutorial to learn hoe to use GitHub
+I made these changes because i was doing the tutorial to learn how to use GitHub